-Note: EVGA strongly recommends that you completely disconnect AC power from your power supply prior to changing your CPU.
+Note: EVGA strongly recommends that you completely disconnect AC power from your power supply prior to changing your CPU type (e.g. uninstalling a Core[TM] X-Series i7 Kaby Lake-X CPU prior to installing a Core[TM] X-Series i9 Skylake-X CPU).
 This ensures the motherboard will use the correct startup procedure for all onboard devices.
 If AC power is not disconnected, the replacement is still supported, but may require additional reboots to boot successfully.